okgnae/Windows/README.md

-**Project was set up to document how to complete the following for test enviorment using PowerShell:**
+**Project for documenting how to complete the following for test enviorments using PowerShell:**

 &nbsp;&nbsp;1.)
 Build a Windows Domain
 &nbsp;&nbsp;2.)
 Join Member Servers to the environment